Dr. Stephen M. Saideman ( He/Him )

 - 613-520-2600 ext 1369

-Stephen Saideman holds the Paterson Chair in International Affairs at Carleton University’s Norman Paterson School of International Affairs and is the Director of the Canadian Defence and Security Network.
-He has written five books: The Ties That Divide: Ethnic Politics, Foreign Policy and International Conflict; For Kin or Country: Xenophobia, Nationalism and War (with R. William Ayres); NATO in Afghanistan: Fighting Together, Fighting Alone (with David Auerswald); Adapting in the Dust: Lessons Learned from Canada’s War in Afghanistan; and Overseen or Overlooked: Legislators, Armed Forces, and Democratic Accountability (with David Auerswald and Philippe Lagassé), edited two others, and published articles and chapters on nationalism, ethnic conflict, civil war, alliance dynamics, and civil-military relations.
+Stephen Saideman holds the Paterson Chair in International Affairs at Carleton University’s Norman Paterson School of International Affairs and is the Director of both the Canadian Defence and Security Network and the Civil-Military Relations Network.
+He has written five books: The Ties That Divide: Ethnic Politics, Foreign Policy and International Conflict; For Kin or Country: Xenophobia, Nationalism and War (with R. William Ayres); NATO in Afghanistan: Fighting Together, Fighting Alone (with David Auerswald); Adapting in the Dust: Lessons Learned from Canada’s War in Afghanistan; and the award-winning Overseen or Overlooked: Legislators, Armed Forces, and Democratic Accountability (forthcoming with David Auerswald and Philippe Lagassé), edited two others, and published articles and chapters on ethnic conflict, civil war, alliance dynamics, and civil-military relations.
 Prof. Saideman has received fellowships from the Council on Foreign Relations, the Social Sciences Research Council, and the Alexander von Humboldt Foundation.
 The first placed Saideman on the Bosnia desk of the Strategic Planning and Policy Directorate of US Joint Staff for a year, the second facilitated research in Japan, and the third placed him as a Fellow at the Hertie School in Berlin.
 He taught previously at the University of Vermont, Texas Tech University, and McGill University.
 He writes online at saideman.blogspot.com.
 He has won awards for teaching, for mentoring other faculty, for public engagement, and for his blogging on international studies.
 His social media address on a variety of outlets is @smsaideman.
-He is a co-host of the Battle Rhythm podcast, which is part of the CDSN Podcast Network His work of late has focused on figuring out who the civilians are who are supposed to be overseeing the armed forces of modern democracies and why they vary so much in whether they do oversight.
+He is a co-host of the Battle Rhythm podcast, which is part of the CDSN Podcast Network His work of late has focused on figuring out which civilians are, if any, are overseeing the armed forces of modern democracies.

 Overall Research Focus/Expertise